David Lee Smith

 David Lee Smith (born September 8, 1963) is an American actor.

 Early life, family and education

 Smith was born in Birmingham, Alabama.
 He attended Banks High School.
 He graduated from the University of Alabama and Southern Methodist University.

 Career

 Smith is known for his role as John Oldman, the protagonist of the 2007 science fiction film, The Man from Earth and its 2017 sequel, The Man from Earth: Holocene; he co-starred with John Billingsley and Tony Todd.

-He has also appeared in other movies, including Fight Club, and dozens of television episodes, some as a recurring character such as IAB Sergeant Rick Stetler in CSI: Miami.
+He has also appeared in other movies, including Fight Club, and dozens of television episodes, some as a recurring character such as IAB Sergeant Rick Stetler in CSI: Miami and Vincent Massey in Savannah.